 Information for:Sign up to our Engage eNewsletter

-These standards are detailed in the UK Standard for Professional Engineering Competence (UK-SPEC) and the Information and Communications Technology Technician (ICTTech) Standard.
-Society can have confidence that registered engineers and technicians will uphold these standards and exercise their responsibilities in an ethical manner.
+The standards individuals must meet to become professionally registered are set out in the UK Standard for Professional Engineering Competence and Commitment (UK-SPEC) and the Information and Communications Technology Technician (ICTTech) Standard.
+Society can have confidence that professionally registered engineers and technicians have been independently assessed as meeting these standards and have committed to exercising their responsibilities in an ethical and sustainable manner.

-It also publishes the criteria, known as learning outcomes.
-Those that must be met by degree programmes for the award of Engineering Council accredited status can be found in the Accreditation of Higher Education Programmes (AHEP).
-The learning outcomes that must met by qualifications and apprenticeships for the award of Engineering Council approved status can be found in the Approval of Qualifications and Apprenticeships Handbook (AQAH).
+The Engineering Council also publishes the educational criteria required for the different levels of professional registration, known as learning outcomes.
+The learning outcomes to be met by degree programmes for them be recognised by the Engineering Council can be found in The Accreditation of Higher Education Programmes (AHEP) and those to be met by non-degree programmes (including apprenticeships) can be found in The Approval and Accreditation of Qualifications and Apprenticeships (AAQA).

 The latest information on the Mutual Recognition of Professional Qualifications now the UK is no longer part of the EU is available on our Brexit webpage, which also includes information for businesses.